 RECOMMENDED: Take this course prior to BUS 215 and ENG 101.

-This course is designed to develop the student's ability to use proper English.
+This course is designed to develop students' ability to use proper English.
 Emphasis is on grammar, spelling, vocabulary, punctuation, word usage, word division, and proofreading.
-Upon completion students should be able to write and speak effectively.
+Upon completion students should be able to communicate effectively.